 Is the Emergency Room Responsible for Missed Stroke in Maryland?

 Although the ER should take patient concerns seriously, there are many instances of doctors and nurses missing the signs of a stroke in the emergency room.

-A woman from Prince George’s County filed a case in 2017 against University of Maryland Laurel Regional Hospital.
+A woman from Prince George’s County filed a case in 2017 against the University of Maryland Laurel Regional Hospital.
 She was taken via ambulance to Bowie Health Center.
-Her family reported symptoms including vomiting, nausea, and diarrhea after eating.
+Her family reported symptoms, including vomiting, nausea, and diarrhea after eating.
 She was transferred to Laurel Regional Hospital.

 When she was at the hospital, the woman told her daughter she could not feel her left leg.
 Her daughter gave this information to nurses.
 The woman also told the medical staff about the issue.
 The hospital failed to act on this obvious stroke symptom for 8 hours.

 The failure of the hospital to follow stroke protocol meant the woman lost the ability to walk and care for herself.
 A medical malpractice lawsuit was filed against the hospital and the nurses.